What is the Federal CARES Act?

 Who is eligible?

-All currently enrolled San Francisco State undergraduate, graduate and professional students who are eligible to receive federal financial aid and were not enrolled in a completely online program as of March 13, 2020, may be considered for emergency grants funded by HEERF.
+All currently enrolled SF State undergraduate, graduate and professional students who are eligible to receive federal financial aid and were not enrolled in a completely online program as of March 13, 2020, may be considered for emergency grants funded by HEERF.
 Even if students have current financial holds or owe the campus fees or fines, they are still eligible for this program.
 All other currently enrolled students may be considered for emergency grants through the HOPE Crisis Fund program.